Seminary Cross Country Tour

 The fire road section of the trail is rolling, hilly terrain, growing more challenging further along the trail.
 Some hills are steep with loose rocks and large roots.
 You'll find sections of the trail that narrow to singletrack because there is clearly a line that everyone prefers to take.
 There are a few small stream crossings that beginners may want to walk across.
 Trees often fall in this forest, so don't be surprised to find small and large log jumps with the occasional tree that just cannot be ridden over.
 These usually get cleared quickly, but sometimes it can take weeks.

-.
+When the trail comes to a large fork, you want to stay to the left to continue on the Glen Ellen Trail.
+You'll have a another challenging and steep climb before you take a right onto Cutoff Connector.
+Take this connector a very short way to the Glen Ellen Cutoff route that heads south.
+This climbs a mild hill, the ends at the intersection with Glen Ellen Trail Alternate.
 The trail is primarily hilly forested x-county terrain.
 There is new wayfinding signage that directs you along the desired trail.
 There are many cut-throughs and branches, so new signage was added to mark the official trails.

-.
+At the end of the Glen Ellen Trail Alternate you'll take a left back onto the Glen Ellen Trail.
 All those steep climbs are now fun downhill runs, but what was down before will now have to be climbed.
 This is a great ride to build uphill endurance and downhill speed skills.
 You'll have a great time learning and honing skills.

 We need help with the following missing trail information: